Your cart

 Vulva Anatomy

-We’re going to take a deep dive into each of the parts that make up your vulva (aka, the external parts) and during this practice, you’re invited to take the time to explore each of these anatomical parts on your own body, or you can refer to them on the diagram above.
+In this article, we’re going to take a deep dive into each of the components that make up your vulva (aka, the external parts).
+As you read, we invite you to take the time to explore these anatomical features on your own body, or refer to the diagram provided above.

 The main structures of the vulva are: